-(K) A review of documents cited in a related trial before the Patent Trial and Appeal Board.
+(K) A review of documents cited in a related trial before the Patent Trial and Appeal Board where the claims DO NOT have similar scope or similar claim elements.

 Record the trial number, U.S. Patent on trial and date reviewed.